DavidGuillaum/project_IBM_recommendation_engine/README.md

 - Recommendations_with_IBM.ipynb # main file

+- Recommendations_with_IBM.html # main file but in htlm

 - top_5.p # pickle file created in the jupyter notebook

 - top_10.p # pickle file created in the jupyter notebook